The storyteller began:

 “It had become a big disaster for all.
-Once the two-legged animals fully realized their original mistake and what it had led to, they knew that they had no choice but to act.
-In some areas the beavers were trapped and released elsewhere.
-But often, that was not possible because the same devastation would happen again.
+Once the two-legged animals fully realized their mistake and what it had led to, they knew that they had no choice but to act.
+They couldn’t even trap them to be released elsewhere because the same devastation would happen again.
 Sadly, culling became necessary.
-Many tried to be humane about it but the final solution was sad.”
+Some tried to be humane about it but the final solution was sad.”

 “That is really sad”, said the listeners.
 “We must be very careful to not disrupt ecosystems from here on.”

-“Yes, very much so”, said the storyteller as he hung his head.
+“Yes, very much so”, said the storyteller.
+He hung his head.
 After a reverent pause, he realized that there was a small bit of the story that he had forgotten:

 “There is something left to tell”, he said.
 “A bittersweet thing happened in the midst of the culling”:

-“The two-leggeds who were hired to cull the beavers started to save their castors, the glands that made the beautiful scent for the purpose of love, babies, family, and home.
+“The two-leggeds who were hired to cull the beavers started to save their castors, the glands that make the beautiful scent that beavers charm each other with, for the purpose of love, babies, family, and home.

-The perfumers of the world had always known of the magic fragrance, so the trappers offered it to them.
-Beautiful perfumes were then made, the smell of which was like love itself – rich, warm, and deeply soothing.”
+The perfumers of the world had long loved the beaver’s magical fragrance, so the trappers offered it to them.
+Beautiful perfumes were then made, carrying the smell of love itself – rich, warm, and deeply soothing.”

-Two – It reminds and warns the two leggeds to be humble enough to share the forest generously and wisely.
+Their lesson and story will travel like scent on the wind, to warn the two-leggeds to be humble enough to share the forests generously and wisely.

-The beautiful ingredient from beavers is called, “Castoreum”.
+The beautiful perfume ingredient from beavers is called, “Castoreum”.
 It is used in perfumery and other products.
-It is derived from the Castor Sacs of beavers, both male and female.
+It is derived from the castor sacs of beavers, both male and female.

-Ethical judgements in regard to the use of “animalics” or animal-derived raw perfumery materials, are a case by case endeavor.
-Other stories about the use of other animalics in perfume can be told.
+In perfumery, other stories about the use of other animalics in perfume can be told.
 Some ethical, some not.
-Usually, there is more to the story.

 On our FAQ page you can read more under, “Are Apologue Perfumes Cruelty Free”.